Do insurance companies use drones to spy?

 Insurance companies have the duty of investigating disability insurance claims.
 Most insurance claims are legitimate claims filed by truly disabled individuals.
-But the insurance company doesn’t want to pay out any more than they have to in claims.
+But the disability insurance company doesn’t want to pay out any more than they have to in claims.
 That is why they enlist the help of private investigators to gather photos and videos of claimants without their knowledge to use against them.
-Drones are now on the rise as a new way to gather information and decrease the costs of investigations.
+Since 2015, more and more insurers and investigators are using drones to conduct investigations for insurers.

-Is Surveillance Legal?
+Is Surveillance by the Insurer Legal?

 The Rise of Drone Usage

-At first, these aircraft were used to examine large scale property damage like after hurricanes or tornadoes.
-Now they are using them to investigate smaller claims like bodily injuries.
+At first, these aircraft were used to examine large-scale property damage like after hurricanes or tornadoes.
+Now, as technology advances, they are using unmanned aircraft to investigate smaller claims like bodily injuries and disability claims.
 The use of drones still requires a person to be within the area of the place they are conducting surveillance but allows them to get a “closer look” without being noticed.
-Private investigators are now providing and marketing their drone services to insurance companies.
+Private investigators are now providing and marketing their drone technology and services to insurance companies.